steveklabnik/blog/posts/2012-02-23-rest-is-over.markdown

 2. Serves hypermedia responses.

-HTTP does most of the heavy lifting in terms of bringing us into REST complaiance.
-So why are we talking about how to transfer represntations of state?
+HTTP does most of the heavy lifting in terms of bringing us into REST compliance.
+So why are we talking about how to transfer representations of state?

 The phrase "Hypermedia API" is much more direct: it's an API where hypermedia is at the center.
 Those RESTish APIs could never be called 'Hypermedia APIs,' as